Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Introduction

 \end{itemize}

 The article is organized as follows.
 Model description and notation are given in Section~\ref{Sec_Notation}.
 In Section~\ref{Sec_simple}, we tackle the technical difficulties of constructing a powerful multiscale statistic for the simple null $b=b_0$ which are due to the context of ergodic diffusions.
 Section~\ref{Sec_similarity} contains the results described in (i), including the development of a multiscale test for the composite similarity hypothesis.
 Power properties as summarized in (ii) are given in Section~\ref{Sec_Power}.
 The stability results (iii) are content of Section~\ref{Sec_Stability}.
 In Section~\ref{Sec_weak}, a route of proof of the main result in (i) is presented.
 Here, the crucial limit theorem for the supremum statistic with weak convergence \textit{uniformly} over the null hypothesis is stated.
-An outline of the proof of the lower bound with the fixed point argument of (ii) is presented in Section~\ref{Sec_supp}.
-Section~\ref{Sec_outlook} outlines the extension of our results to the multidimensional case as described in (iv).
-All proofs as well as an extended simulation study are deferred to the supplementary material.
+An outline of the proof of the lower bound with the fixed point argument of (ii) is presented in Section~\ref{Sec_supp} and an outlook to the multidimensional case is given in Section~\ref{Sec_outlook}.
+All proofs as well as an extended simulation study are deferred to the supplement.